hssnahmed53/Hangman/README.md

 ## Conclusions

-- The was my 1st Python project, I learnt how attributes are defined and the basics of OOP.
+- This was my 1st Python project, I learnt how attributes are defined and the basics of OOP.